Stability of macroscopic spin ensembles against inhomogeneous dephasing: Introduction

-In Sec.~\ref{sec:meanfield}, we study the semiclassical mean-field dynamics derived from the full quantum model.
+Motivated by this observation, we focus on the robustness of the spin coherent state, in the presence of dissipative stabilization.
+To this end, we study in Sec.~\ref{sec:meanfield} the semiclassical mean-field dynamics derived from the full quantum model.
 The resulting dynamics can then be physically interpreted as a competition between spin synchronization and dephasing.
 We show that the system undergoes a synchronization phase transition, where the synchronization in the spin ensemble is completely broken in the long-time limit beyond a critical inhomogeneous broadening linewidth.
 This sets a limitation to the stability of the collective spin states against inhomogeneous dephasing.
+While the mean-field model is, by construction, inadequate in describing quantum effects, we argue that the analysis provides useful insights into the stability of spin cat states with large amplitudes in the full quantum model.
+Importantly, our findings suggest that in a realistic implementation of the quantum model, the spin cat state of either parity at large amplitudes is robust under the condition that the broadening linewidth does not scale with the system size.
 Our results provide a physical understanding of the robustness of spin cat states in realistic environments, which would be important in developing quantum technologies based on spin ensembles.
 We provide an outlook in Sec.~\ref{sec:outlook}.